Professor Richard J Maude

-He is a founding member of ThaiGISNet and GroupMappers, a Fellow of the Royal Geographical Society and Royal College of Physicians in the UK, MORU representative for the Asia-Pacific Malaria Elimination Network, board member of the Bill and Melinda Gates Foundation Malaria Modelling Consortium and member of the COVID-19 Mobility Data Network.
+He is a founding member of ThaiGISNet and GroupMappers, a Fellow of the Royal Geographical Society, Royal College of Physicians and Royal Society for Public Health in the UK, Co-Chair of the Asia-Pacific Malaria Elimination Network Surveillance and Response Working Group, Co-Chair of the Roll Back Malaria Surveillance Monitoring and Evaluation Reference Group Community Health Committee, Co-Chair of the COVID-19 Clinical Research Coalition Clinical Epidemiology Working Group, board member of the Bill and Melinda Gates Foundation Malaria Modelling Consortium and member of the COVID-19 Mobility Data Network.

 Professor Maude is Assistant Director of Graduate Studies at the Nuffield Department of Medicine and co-chairs the MORU Postgraduate Committee.
 He runs training courses for government disease control programmes and academics on epidemiology, data analysis, modelling and GIS.